Grand Duchess Alexandra Alexandrovna of Russia

 Grand Duchess Alexandra Alexandrovna of Russia (30 August 1842 – 10 July 1849) was the eldest child and first daughter of Tsar Alexander II of Russia and his first wife Marie of Hesse and by Rhine.
 She died from infant meningitis at the age of six and a half.

 Life and death

 She was nicknamed "Lina" or "Sashenka" within her family.
 Her father enjoyed having her keep him company while he worked in his study.
 Her death from infant meningitis at the age of six and a half devastated her parents.
 Her mother was still brought to tears by the mention of her eldest child decades after her death.
 Her father placed a dried flower from her funeral mass in his diary and marked the page in black to signify mourning.
-They were thrilled when they had a second daughter, Grand Duchess Maria Alexandrovna of Russia, because they had so missed having a little girl.
+They were thrilled when they had a second daughter, Grand Duchess Maria Alexandrovna of Russia, because they had so missed having a little girl in the family.